Emily Bett Rickards: Arrowverse

 Rickards' breakthrough role came in 2012 with her first television casting, as Felicity Smoak in The CW television series Arrow, which is based on the DC Comics character Green Arrow.
-She was initially signed as a guest star for one episode, but after positive reaction from star Stephen Amell, Warner Brothers executive Peter Roth, and journalists at preview screenings, she was signed as a recurring star for the rest of the show's first season.
+She was initially signed as a guest star for one episode, but after positive reaction from star Stephen Amell, Warner Bros. executive Peter Roth, and journalists at preview screenings, she was signed as a recurring star for the rest of the show's first season.
 The success of the character saw her signed as a series regular from the second season onwards.
 Speaking in 2013 about that decision, Arrow executive producer Marc Guggenheim stated, "We were very lucky that we cast Emily Rickards, who just lit up the screen."
-In March 2019, Rickards announced that she would leave Arrow at the end of the show's seventh season.
-In November 2019, Rickards was confirmed as a guest star for Arrows series finale.
+Rickards left Arrow at the end of the show's seventh season, and returned as a guest star for the eighth and final season.

 Throughout the series run, Rickards received praise for her performance in the role, often described as the show's "fan favourite" or "breakout" character, with many critics describing the character, and Rickards, as an integral part of the show's success.
 Her monologue in the season-six episode "We Fall" won her particular praise.
 Rickards was nominated for multiple Teen Choice and Leo Awards for the role, and in 2016, her portrayal of the character was placed at number 15 in a list of 50 Favourite Female Characters, in a poll of Hollywood professionals conducted by The Hollywood Reporter.

 Rickards also portrayed the character in the spin-off shows to the series (collectively known as the Arrowverse) The Flash, Legends of Tomorrow and Supergirl, as well as providing the voice for the character on animated show Vixen.
 In 2013, she portrayed Felicity in web-based promotional tie-in series Blood Rush, sponsored by Bose, which also featured the characters of Roy Harper (Colton Haynes) and Quentin Lance (Paul Blackthorne).